 posttraumatic stress disorder (PTSD)

-A mental health problem that some people develop after experiencing or witnessing a life-threatening event.
+A mental health disorder that some people develop after experiencing or witnessing a life-threatening or other traumatic event.
 PTSD is characterized by pervasive feelings of distress after the event.
-PTSD is diagnosed if the duration of symptoms is longer than a few months, or if symptoms are significantly disrupting daily life.
-(Adapted from U.S. Department of Veteran Affairs)
+PTSD is diagnosed if the duration of symptoms is longer than a few months or if symptoms are significantly disrupting daily life.
+(Adapted from U.S. Department of Veteran Affairs.)

 prenatal substance exposure